UK49s lottery tax

-UK49s lottery does not invite taxes in UK directly however once the amount is submitted in bank as savings account, income tax is charged on the interest gained.
-The taxes that you might have to pay are income tax, capital gains tax and inheritance tax depending on the amount you win.
+UK49s lottery does not offer taxes in the UK directly however once the amount is submitted to the bank as a savings account, income tax is charged on the interest gained.
+The taxes that you might have to pay are income tax, capital gains tax, and inheritance tax depending on the amount you win.

 1. Where does the money go?

-Here we have a big question in our mind that where does the money go?
+Here we have a big question in our mind where does the money go?

-The answer is that for every one Euro spend on the UK49s lottery:
+The answer is that for every Euro spent on the UK49s lottery:

 • 50% is returned to the candidate in the form of prices.

 • 28% goes to the government.
-And government used this percentage for the goo cause of the society.
-For example: health, education, the environment, sports, arts, heritage and public work; the rest goes to private charities.
+And the government used this percentage for the good cause of society.
+For example: health, education, the environment, sports, arts, heritage, and public work; the rest goes to private charities.

-• 12% goes to government again in the form of taxation.
+• 12% goes to the government again in the form of taxation.

 • 5% goes to the 25,000-odd lotto retailers and the 10,000-odd instant-only retailers.